PacktPublishing/Building-RESTful-Web-Services-with-Go/README.md

 We will also use Docker in the final chapters to explain concepts of API Gateway.
 Docker V17.0+ is recommended.
-If Windows users have problems with the native Go installation for any examples, use Docker for Windows and run Ubuntu container, which gives more flexibility; refer to https://www. docker. com/docker-windows for more details.
+If Windows users have problems with the native Go installation for any examples, use Docker for Windows and run Ubuntu container, which gives more flexibility; refer to https://www.docker.com/docker-windows for more details.
-Before diving into the book, refresh your language basics at https://tour. golang. org/ welcome/1.
+Before diving into the book, refresh your language basics at https://tour.golang.org/welcome/1.
 Even though these are the basic requirements, we will guide you through the installations wherever required.